adrianobrito/monad.js/README.md

 1. Monads provide a consistent way to handle side effects, errors, and other concerns in functional programming.
 2. By using Monads, you can write more predictable and maintainable code.
 Even if you're new to functional programming, understanding Monads can give you a new tool to tackle complex problems in JavaScript.
+3. Lazy evaluation of monads enables you to handle concurrency in a more elegant fashion.

 ## Getting Started